-When Turnberry Associates’ Jeffrey Soffer, of Miami, Florida, presented his plans for refreshing Turnberry Isle Miami, he thought outside the box.
+When Turnberry Associates’ Jeffrey Soffer and his sister Jackie Soffer, of Miami, Florida, presented plans for refreshing Turnberry Isle Miami, he thought outside the box.
 More precisely, Soffer also looked outside just the resort’s rooms, restaurants and meeting facilities to enhance Turnberry Isles’ two championship golf courses.

 Tori Colvin of Loxahatchee and Ovation won the EnTrust Capital Small Junior Hunter 16-17 class.
 Paris Sellon won the 1.45-meter speed class with Jessica Springsteen following in a close second.
 Their times were a mere forty-seven milliseconds apart, but in close competition it is trivial to be the fastest out there.
 The biggest cash prize went to Hardin Towell and Lucifer V. They won the Ruby et Violette WEF Challenge Cup, which earned them a prize of $125,000.
 The pair beat out seventeen other jumpers with a clear round in 38.21 seconds.

 Every wonder where some of these football players ended up after leaving the NFL?
 Here are some of the most interesting examples of what happens to players once they leave the gridiron behind.